JopMolenaar/API-JopMolenaar/README.md

    $ npm install
    ```

-4. Make an `.env` file and fill in these variables:
+4. Make an `.env` file and fill in these variables to enable the push notifications feature:

    - PRIVATE_VAPID_KEY
    - MAIL